Esri/arcgis-maps-sdk-java-samples/map/read-geopackage/README.md

 ## How to use the sample

-When the sample loads, the feature tables and rasters from the GeoPackage will be shown on the map.
+When the sample loads, the feature layers and rasters from the GeoPackage will be shown on the map.

 ## How it works

 1. Get the GeoPackage and load it using `geoPackage.loadAsync()`.
 2. Iterate through available rasters, exposed by `geopackage.getGeoPackageRasters()`.
-    * For each raster, create a raster layer using `new RasterLayer(geopackageRaster)`, then add it to the map.
+For each raster, create a raster layer using `new RasterLayer(geopackageRaster)`, then add it to the map.
 3. Iterate through available feature tables, exposed by `geopackage.getGeoPackageFeatureTables()`.
-    * For each feature table, create a feature layer using `new FeatureLayer(geopackageFeatureTable)`, then add it to the map.
+For each feature table, create a feature layer using `new FeatureLayer(geopackageFeatureTable)`, then add it to the map.

 ## Relevant API

 * GeoPackage
 * GeoPackageRaster
-* GeoPackage.GeoPackageRasters
 * GeoPackageFeatureTable
-* GeoPackage.GeoPackageFeatureTables

 ## Offline data